drshahizan/software-engineering/proposal/submission/sec01/Curiousity/readme.md

 ### 4. Scope🔍:
 <img src="https://github.com/drshahizan/software-engineering/blob/main/proposal/submission/sec01/Curiousity/Project%20Scope.png?raw=true" alt="Scope"></img>
-- (i) <b>Event planning and organisation:</b> Tools for creating and managing event schedules, defining event objectives, identifying target audiences, and determining event locations will be provided in the system.
+<b>Event planning and organisation:</b>
+Our system will offer resources for developing and managing event schedules, defining event goals, locating events, and identifying target audiences.
+This will make it easier to plan and organise successful events by ensuring that all necessary information is centralised.

+<b>Event registration:</b>
-- (ii) <b>Event registration:</b> Tools for creating and managing event registration and ticketing processes, collecting payments, and generating attendee lists will be provided in the system.
+The system we build will have tools for developing and managing event registration and ticketing procedures, as well as for generating attendee lists and collecting payments if necessary.
+Both event organisers and attendees will benefit from the registration process being streamlined and made more effective in this way.

+<b>Onsite management:</b>
-- (iii) <b>Onsite management:</b> Tools for coordinating with organisers, monitoring event progress, and handling emergencies will be provided in the system.
+Our system will provide tools for coordinating with organizers, monitoring event progress, and handling emergencies.
+This will help ensure that events run smoothly and that any issues are addressed quickly and effectively.

-- (iv) <b>Analytics and reporting:</b> Tools for tracking and analysing event data, generating reports, and identifying areas for improvement will be provided in the system.
+<b>Analytics and reporting:</b>
+Tools for collecting and analysing event data, creating reports, and pinpointing problem areas will all be part of our system.
+This will assist event planners in gaining insightful information about event performance and in making data-driven decisions for upcoming events.

-- (vi) <b>Attendee Engagement:</b> Tools for facilitating attendee engagement, such as surveys, and feedback forms will be provided in the system.
-- (vii) <b>Customization and branding:</b> The system should allow for customization and branding options to match the branding of the organisation or event.
+<b>Attendee Engagement:</b>
+Our system will facilitate attendee engagement by providing tools such as surveys and feedback forms.
+This will help organizers gather valuable feedback from attendees and improve the overall event experience.

+<b>Customization and branding:</b>
+To coordinate with the branding of the organisation or event, our system will offer customization and branding options.
+This will ensure that the system is consistent with the organization's or event's overall branding.

+<b>Website design:</b>
-- (viii) <b>Website design :</b> HTML and CSS will be used to build and design the framework of the website.
+Our system will be developed using HTML and CSS to produce a user-friendly, straightforward, and aesthetically pleasing website.

+<b>Website testing: </b>
-- (ix) <b>Website testing :</b> The website will be tested multiple times to detect any issues before implementing it.
+Before implementing the system, we will test the website multiple times to detect any issues and ensure that it is functioning as intended.

-- (x) <b>Project monitoring and documentation :</b> The project will continuously be monitored and documented to keep track of the progress of the project and to optimise the website performance.
+<b>Project monitoring and documentation:</b>
+We will continuously monitor and document the project to keep track of progress and optimize website performance.
+This will help ensure that the project is completed on time and within budget.

+All in all, our team is dedicated to creating a thorough and user-friendly campus event management system that will facilitate and improve event planning and organisation for both hosts and attendees.
+To guarantee that the system is delivered on time, within budget, and to the highest standards of quality, we will use an agile software development process model.

 ### 5. Software Process Model🛠️:
 A software process model's main objective is to offer a framework for the systematic and organised development of software.
 It offers a collection of tasks, products, and deadlines to make sure the software is created quickly and effectively.
 A software process model's main objective is to make sure that the software is high-quality, delivered on time, and within budget while also meeting the requirements of the stakeholders.